 After struggling to get her career (and her life) back in order, Giordano finally hits the big time and finds that roles are reversed.
 Kennedy is labeled a swindler and a leading journalist, a woman no less, holds his fate in her hands.
 But as he vanishes in a cloud of lies and creditors before he can be brought to justice, Giordano’s faith in it, justice, freefalls again.

 Later uncovering reports of Kennedy’s untimely death, Alyssa’s faith in justice returns and she begins to believe she is rid of the cruel menace who almost destroyed her.
 Until the day he walks back into her life to seemingly ask for her help in restoring his reputation... and tries to take her life...

-Belinda D'Alessandro was born in Brisbane, Australia to an Italian born father and an Australian born mother.
-Her father moved from Italy to Australia at the age of seven.
-Her maternal great-grandparents were from both Scotland and Ireland and she has extended family in Italy, New Zealand, the United States and Canada.
+Belinda D'Alessandro was born to an Italian father and an Australian mother in Brisbane, Australia, in the early 1970s.
+At the age of seven, her father immigrated to Australia from Italy.
+Her maternal great-grandparents came from Scotland and Ireland, and she has relatives in Italy, New Zealand, the United States, and Canada.

 D'Alessandro, the eldest of five children, was raised in Brisbane and the Gold Coast and graduated from Bond University with a law degree in 1992.